whatrocks/blog/src/pages/2020-09-25-add-some-ghibli-to-your-raspberry-pi/index.md

 Awesome!
 I mean, the cron job still doesn't work, but at least we have some more info.
 That's a win.
 So, what have we learned?
 It seems like our cron job can't "open" the display.
 Some more Googling suggests that I need to add an env var for the display, so I add this `export DISPLAY=:0.0` to the beginning on my cron job right after the cron syntax.

 Did that fix it?
-No. But we get a new error message"
+No. But we get a new error message:

 ```
 Message: x-terminal-emulator has very limited support, consider choose another terminal